Difference Between Supply and Demand

 This shows how much suppliers can give and make available the products to the customers and their willingness about the product.

-Demand is the need and want of the customers and buyers for products at a specific period.
+Demand is the needs and wants of the customers and buyers for products at a specific period.
 The more the customers like the products, the more the demand will be.

-If the price increases, then the demand also will get decreased.
-Demand usually represents how much the buyer likes the product and their preferences.
+If the price increases, then the demand will also decrease.
+Demand represents how much the buyer likes the product and their preferences.

 Comparison Table